BCAM-CFD/Lubircation-Dynamics-with-Friction/README.md

  - Sagaya Savarimuthu Prasanna Kumar, from Marco Ellero's group.
  - Adolfo Vazquez-Quesada, from the Department of Fundamental Physics at UNED, in Madrid, Spain.
- - Jose Esteban  Lopez Aguilar,  from the Departamento  de Ingenieria Quimica at UNAM, in Mexico DF, Mexico.
+ - Jose Antonio Lopez Aguilar,  from the Departamento  de Ingenieria Quimica at UNAM, in Mexico DF, Mexico.

  Developers: Adolfo Vazquez-Quesada.